paubib10/paubib10/README.md

 ## About me:
 - Studying 2nd course of Informatics Engineering.
-- Learning Java and C.
+- Learning Java and Python.
 - I am looking forward to be a backend developer.